Montana/travis-oss-equinix-builds-blog/2021-08-07-oss-equinix.md

 You can clearly see a basically 50% increase in speed when Travis uses the brand new Arm Neoverse N1 based Ampere Altra `arm64` servers.

-To state once more, I've left [repository](https://github.com/Montana/travis-staging-arm64) link on GitHub that I used to measure these times, so you can see exactly my `.travis.yml` configuration and other things that make sense to you.
+To state once more, I've left the [repository](https://github.com/Montana/travis-staging-arm64) link on GitHub that I used to measure these times, so you can see exactly my `.travis.yml` configuration and other things that make sense to you.

 ## Conclusion